WXLJZ/MTCL-IT/README.md

 <!-- ![Teaser Figure](docs/teaser.png) -->

->This repository contains the official implementation and experimental resources for the paper **[CMTL-IT: Contrastive Multi-task Learning with Instruction Tuning for Metaphor Sentiment Analysis]**
+>This repository contains the official implementation and experimental resources for the paper **[MTCL-IT: Multi-Task Contrastive Learning with Instruction Tuning for Metaphor Sentiment Analysis]**

 ## 📝 Abstract